1. How do I register my child for camp?

 17. How do I get a discount?

 Due to NCAA limitations, discounts and scholarships are not offered with the exception of athletic department staff dependents.
 Please contact the basketball office for further questions.
+The same policy applies for refunds, we are not permitted to offer refunds for reasons outside of the stated exceptions below.

 18. I am looking at sending my team to the team camp.
 What do I need to do to reserve their spot in camp?